 });

 This is a very simplified example, but it illustrates the main features of a route definition.
-First, there is the call to $app->get().
-The get refers to the HTTP method for which this route is defined.
-You may also define post(), put(), delete(), options(), and patch(), routes.
+First, there is the call to $app->get()

-After the url comes the closure, where we place our actual route logic.
-In this example, the closure uses three parameters - the placeholder variable, the request object (which contains all the information from the client request) and the response object (which is used to build the response that the server sends back to the client).
-These parameters can vary from routes to routes.
-Behind the scenes, PHP-DI will intelligently inject the proper services and variables into the closure, more on that in a bit.
+After the URL comes the closure, where we place our actual route logic.
+In this example, the closure uses three parameters - a placeholder variable, the request object (which contains all the information from the client request), and the response object (which is used to build the response that the server sends back to the client).
+These parameters can vary from route to route.
+Behind the scenes, PHP-DI will intelligently inject the proper services and variables into the closure--more on that in a bit.

-For a more detailed guide to routes, we highly recommend that you read the Slim documentation.
+For a more detailed guide to routes, we highly recommend that you read the Slim documentation and PHP-DI Slim's Bridge Documentation.